-Xoco is a privately held company focused on supplying high- end cocoa beans to chocolatiers all over the world.
-The company operates in Central America (mainly in Honduras, Guatemala, Belize and Nicaragua).
+Xoco is a privately held company focused on supplying high-end cocoa beans and couverture.
+The company operates in Central America, mainly in Honduras, Guatemala, Belize and Nicaragua.
 To realise our vision, we had to reinvent the industry from scratch and go back to the roots.
 We roamed the Central American forests to identify those cocoa trees with the potential to produce the best gourmet beans.

-Over time, several hundred farmers – or "outgrowers" – have made exclusive partnership contracts with Xoco, and have planted their fields with fine cocoa tree varieties from our nurseries.
-Since 2007, we have carefully grafted each and every one of the new trees now harvested by our farmers.
+Over time, hundreds of farmers – or "outgrowers" – have made exclusive partnership contracts with Xoco and have planted their fields with fine cocoa tree varieties from our nurseries.
 The farmers are very passionate about, and committed to, the Xoco project.

 Typically, the farmers invest 20 to 30 per cent of their land in planting the young cocoa trees.
 We guarantee all our farmers a good deal and provide technical assistance for the productive lifetime of the trees.